Skip to main content

 • Mode -- defaults to SSB; automatically changes based on frequency and your band plan settings.

-• Your location -- determined by your chosen location mode (callsign address, device GPS, POTA activity, or manual entry).
+• Your location -- determined by your chosen location mode (callsign address, device GPS, POTA park, or manual entry).

 • Equipment -- your default radio and antenna profiles are pre-selected if configured in Rig Manager.